On this page you will find information (scroll down) about:

 - The Portuguese online gaming market, particularly regulation/legality of online gaming.

 the challenges of gaming localisation

-European Portuguese is spoken in continental Portugal and the archipelagos of Azores and Madeira, its colonies of Angola, Cape Verde, East Timor, Guinea-Bissau, Macau, Mozambique and São Tomé and Príncipe, and by a significant emigrant community located throughout the world in the Americas, Australia, Europe and Africa.
+European Portuguese is spoken in continental Portugal and the archipelagos of Azores and Madeira, its former colonies of Angola, Cape Verde, East Timor, Guinea-Bissau, Macau, Mozambique and São Tomé and Príncipe, and by a significant emigrant community located throughout the world in the Americas, Australia, Europe and Africa.

 The imported word 'Odds' used in both Sports Betting and Poker is left as is, as most Portuguese players are already acquainted and used to it

 At All-in Translations, we firmly believe in making a clear distinction between European Portuguese and Brazilian Portuguese, which are very far apart in the gaming community - from spelling to the use of verb tenses and terminology.
 In many situations, the use of Brazilian Portuguese is unacceptable to the Portuguese, and vice-versa.
 This is especially true when it comes to gaming translations/localization, where the choice of terms and "imported" words can be completely different.

 The good news is that all our native Portuguese and Brazilian translators have an excellent working knowledge and extensive gaming terminology experience in their local online gaming and sports betting markets subject fields.
 They also adopt and fully comply with the new Portuguese Language Orthographic Agreement.

 The highly relevant linguistic discussion of Anglicism in gaming is also a subject that all our translators thoroughly follow.
 As it stands now, it's a bit of a grey area.
 Since there is no current gaming regulation in place, our translators usually adopt whatever terminology the local gaming community is mostly familiar with.
 Whenever feasible we try to localize as much as possible without making it sound silly but rather modern and user friendly.